Martchus/arch-repo-manager/README.md

   only `pkgrel` changes or when building from VCS sources or when some sources just remain the same).

 ## TODOs and further ideas for improvement
-[ ] Use persistent database (e.g. lmdb or leveldb)
+* [ ] Use persistent, non-in-memory database (e.g. lmdb or leveldb) to improve scalability
+* [ ] Allow triggering tasks automatically/periodically
+* [ ] Allow to run `makechrootpkg` on a remote host (e.g. via SSH) to work can be spread across multiple hosts
-[ ] More advanced search options
+* [ ] More advanced search options
-[ ] Allow running tasks automatically/periodically
-[ ] Refresh build action details automatically while an action is pending [ ] Fix permission error when stopping a process
+* [ ] Refresh build action details on the web UI automatically while an action is pending
+* [ ] Fix permission error when stopping a process
-[ ] Keep the possibility for a "soft stop" where the build action would finish the current item [ ] Show statistics like CPU and RAM usage about ongoing build processes [ ] Stop a build process which doesn't produce output after a certain time [ ] Find out why the web service sometimes gets stuck
+* [ ] Keep the possibility for a "soft stop" where the build action would finish the current item
+* [ ] Show statistics like CPU and RAM usage about ongoing build processes
+* [ ] Stop a build process which doesn't produce output after a certain time
+* [ ] Find out why the web service sometimes gets stuck
     * Weirdly, restarting the client (browser) helps in these cases
     * Add "stress" test for live-streaming
         * Start process producing lots of output very fast
-        * Let different clients connect and disconnect fast [ ] Improve test coverage
+        * Let different clients connect and disconnect fast
+* [ ] Improve test coverage
+* [ ] Add fancy graphs for dependencies on the web UI
-[ ] Include `xterm.js` properly
+* [ ] Include `xterm.js` properly

 ## Build instructions and dependencies
 For a PKGBUILD checkout my [PKGBUILDs repository](https://github.com/Martchus/PKGBUILDs).